Intel combines divisions in bid to boost mobile

 Intel's processors power 80 percent of the world's PCs but the Santa Clara, California company so far has failed in the fast-growing smartphone and tablet market.

-The new division will be headed by Mike Bell, who moved to Intel last year after playing a hand in the development of the iPhone at Apple, and by former Infineon executive Hermann Eul.
+The new division will be headed by Mike Bell, who moved to Intel last year after playing a hand in the development of the iPhone at Apple (AAPL.O) , and by former Infineon executive Hermann Eul.

 Intel's mobile wireless group is responsible for short-range networking like WiFi and the ultra mobility group has developed smartphone processors.

-Intel has been adapting its PC chip architecture to be more suitable for mobile gadgets but it faces tough competition from rivals like Qualcomm and Texas Instruments.
+Intel has been adapting its PC chip architecture to be more suitable for mobile gadgets but it faces tough competition from rivals like Qualcomm (QCOM.O) and Texas Instruments TXN.N .

-They specialize in energy efficient chips -- a big factor for devices that rally on batteries -- using technology licensed from Britain's ARM Holdings.
+They specialize in energy efficient chips -- a big factor for devices that rally on batteries -- using technology licensed from Britain's ARM Holdings ARM.L .

 Manufacturers are expected to unveil smartphones using a new Intel mobile chip, codenamed Medfield, early next year.